mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 #### 20:15

 The next moment, immediately from that transparent being, then your face is coming up clearly again, from that mirror.
 You know, once your life, your five *skandhas* [are] transparent, immediately your five *skandhas* are coming up again.
 That is called *soku*: creation.
-Your life; creative life. (*Transcriber’s Note:* *soku* might be 足 as in *rin-en gusoku*, a translation of *mandala* – see [“Turning the Three Poisons into Wheels”](1986-06-28-Turning-the-Three-Poisons-into-Wheels) – or perhaps 即 as in *shiki soku ze kū, kū soku ze shiki*: "form is itself emptiness; emptiness is itself form".)
+Your life; creative life. (*Transcriber’s Note:* *Soku* might be 足 as in *rin-en gusoku*, a translation of *mandala* – see [“Turning the Three Poisons into Wheels”](1986-06-28-Turning-the-Three-Poisons-into-Wheels) – or perhaps 即 as in *shiki soku ze kū, kū soku ze shiki*: "form is itself emptiness; emptiness is itself form".)

 Originally you are not a different person: Katagiri is Katagiri, you are you.
 But when you are even once reflected in that mirror, you are transparent immediately, and coming up again.
 That is the frame of five *skandhas*.
 And then from those five *skandhas*, a kind of light is coming up.
 Okay? *[He chuckles.]* Light.